 - Omega-3: These fatty acids are good for your health.
 They help your dog grow strong teeth, have shiny fur, and have healthy skin.

 Make sure to get your dog enough of these nutritional elements by giving them blackberries or other dog foods consisting of these elements.
+These nutrients help your dog in the following ways;

 What are the Potential Risks of Feeding Blackberries to Dogs?